feathers-plus/feathers-offline-realtime/README.md

     - `subscriber` (*optional* Function with signature `(records, { action, eventName, record }) => ...`) - Function to call on mutation events.
     See example below.

+> **ProTip:** You can use `clientPublications.addPublication(clientApp, serviceName, options)` from `feathers-offline-publication`.
+That will not only return a suitable function for `production`, but it will also minimize the number of service events received by the client.
+This may noticeable improve performance, especially on mobile devices, as the client will consume less bandwidth.

 **Options: connect()** - Create a new snapshot and start listening to events.